We have spent over 20 years rethinking approaches to ending persistent poverty and health inequality in Scotland.

 I would recommend working with Community Renewal for consultancy support.”
 Mike Brophy, Head of Social Impact -Nuclear Waste Services.

-About Community Renewal Trust
+Community Renewal Trust’s Offer

 Our mission is to improve whole-person, whole-neighbourhood approaches across the country.